 Why Do Some Companies Require Drug Tests?

-Medical marijuana is legal in twenty-six states.
-Plus eight more have legalized marijuana for recreational use—including Maine, Massachusetts and of course the world’s sixth largest economy—California, recently.
+Hella states have legalized weed for recreational and medical use.
 So in today’s new cannabis-friendly culture why do some employers still require a drug test?
 And why are they allowed to fire you if you don’t pass it?
 Basically, man, it’s to cover their ass.

 Urine Drug Test Facts